To better understand modern-day challenges, and identify solutions to address the need for rapid change, we use our “Anatomy of the Organization”...

 Historically project management practices have focused on the classic cost, schedule, and performance tracking to manage the work.
-However, failures in predictability, adaptability, and timeliness of traditional projects has created a pendulum swing to more agile practices, which I characterize by the 3 S’s: Short, Small and Speedy.
+However, failures in predictability, adaptability, and timeliness of traditional projects have created a pendulum swing to more agile practices, which I characterize by the 3 S’s: Short, Small, and Speedy.

 - Shorter, iterative delivery cycles

 - Speedy adjustments through more frequent retrospectives and learning

 The industry statistics reflect the project management swing from traditional to agile across the board:

 - In Commercial - According to Project Management Institute’s 9th Global Project Management Survey in 2017, “Organizations increasingly embrace agile as a technique for managing projects.
 A full 71 percent of organizations report using agile approaches for their projects sometimes, often, or always.”

 - In Government - The mainstream embrace of agile isn’t exclusive to the commercial sector, as Deloitte reported “In 2017, fully 80 percent of major federal IT projects are now describing themselves as “Agile” or “iterative.”’

 - Across the Enterprise - “Now agile methodologies—which involve new values, principles, practices, and benefits …are spreading across a broad range of industries and functions and even into the C-suite,” as explored in the 2016 Harvard Business Review “Embracing Agile.”